yxKryptonite/KrTrader/docs/index.md

 A toy quantitative trading system based on Python. (still under development)

-As a sophomore student majoring in CS, I've never learnt any financial knowledge before.
+As a sophomore student majoring in CS, I've never systematically learnt any financial knowledge before (only with one general course).
 So based on my shallow knowledge, I developed this toy trading system within limited stock pool, using simple signal strategies and some machine learning based algorithms (which is my strength).

 The trading details may be shallow and childish, but I'm dedicated to the development of the `model-wrapped strategies` designing patterns, which is the core of this project.